natural-intelligence-lab/natural-intelligence-lab.github.io/_pages/about.md

 **Recent Updates**

 * September 2023: Sujin Ahn joined NILab (n=5)!
 Welcome!
-And hansem gave a talk at Korean Soceity for Brain and Neural Sciences (KSBNS).
+And hansem gave a talk at Korean Society for Brain and Neural Sciences (KSBNS).
 * June 2023: Nahyun Lee & Somang Paeng joined NILab (n=4)!
 Welcome!
 We can still fit in a car!
 * May 2023: Min-jun Han joined NILab (n=2)!
 Welcome!
 * April 2023: Hansem gave a talk at Korean Human Brain Mapping (KHBM).